Writing Center Policies

 We encourage writers to cancel WC Online appointments no less than 8 hours before the scheduled appointment.
-Cancelling your appointment, when necessary, is a curtesy both to the tutor and to other writers who may wish to make an appointment at that time.
-If you miss three appointments (without cancelling them), your WC Online account will be automatically disabled.
+Canceling your appointment, when necessary, is a courtesy both to the tutor and to other writers who may wish to make an appointment at that time.
+If you miss three appointments (without canceling them), your WC Online account will be automatically disabled.

 Tutors DO NOT Edit or Proofread

 Editing is a crucial part of the writing process.
 In order to produce precise and polished prose, writers must direct attention to the sentence-level.
 And, as is the case when developing proficiency in any feature of college writing, learning how to edit requires time, practice, and patience.

 Tutors at the Cornell Writing Centers are available to provide certain kinds of sentence-level support.
 Tutors will clarify rules, explain conventions, provide examples, and guide writers as they revise their own sentences.
 Tutors will discuss style, language, and rhetorical choices.
 But tutors are not editors – they cannot correct grammar, syntax, punctuation, or typographical errors.
 With sentence-level work, the tutor's goal will be to help you identify an error and correct it on your own.